 Babies should be given ORS until they are vomiting or have diarrhea.
 According to experts, children should not consume ORS as the only fluid for more than six hours (9).

 As per pediatricians’ recommendations, you may give ORS for babies to replenish body fluids and electrolytes lost in vomiting and diarrhea.
 You may mix the ORS packet in clean drinking water in recommended measures.
-Salts in ORS maintain the electrolyte balance, glucose provides energy, and water hydrates the baby.
+Salts in ORS maintain the electrolyte and fluid balance, glucose provides energy, and water hydrates the baby.
 Most babies require an ORS solution each time after watery stools.
 Excess feeding of ORS can cause electrolyte imbalances and water retention in babies.
 It is also important to treat gastrointestinal issues’ underlying causes with rehydration therapy.
-Babies with severe vomiting and diarrhea may require intravenous rehydration in hospital settings.
+Babies with severe vomiting and diarrhea may require intravenousiXAdministered or connected through a vein rehydration in hospital settings.

 Infographic: Age-wise Requirement Of ORS